 White Hat SEO: stands for best practice SEO.
-This means that any form of link building or ‘on page’ SEO is going to abide by Google’s best practices.
+This means that any form of link building or ‘on-page’ SEO is going to abide by Google’s best practices.
 The opposite of white hat is black hat SEO.

-Black Hat SEO: this used to be a common method employed by SEO agencies in the past to try and rig or manipulate SEO rankings through the use of over optimising websites with dodgy back links or keyword stuffing on the website.
+Black Hat SEO: this used to be a common method employed by SEO agencies in the past to try and rig or manipulate SEO rankings through the use of over optimising websites with dodgy backlinks or keyword stuffing on the website.

 Related post: Small Business SEO guide – Black Hat vs White Hat SEO

 SEM or Search Engine Marketing: is a type of pay per click also known as Adwords where you pay to be on the top 4 search results of Google.
 SEM is based on a bidding system where the more your prepared to pay for a certain keyword the higher your ad will appear.
 There is a technique behind the bidding strategy and there are a few factors that combine to produce better results.

 Google Analytics: is a code that is placed into your website which will give you a whole range of tools to measure your sites performance, number of visitors as well as a whole army of data to work out who is coming to your site.

-Bounce Rates: Google has a term in their Analytics called bounce rates.
+Bounce Rates: Google has a term in its Analytics called bounce rates.
 A bounce rate means when someone lands on an entry page on your site and immediately leaves the site.
-High bounce rates are not good and shows that the user is leaving your site quickly.
+High bounce rates are not good and show that the user is leaving your site quickly.
 This proves that they are not enjoying the user experience and will look elsewhere or your site does not have the product or service the user was searching for.

 B2B Business to Business: refers to businesses selling to each other and not consumers.

 B2C Business to Consumer: refers to businesses selling to consumers and this is probably the biggest market that needs SEO.

 SERP’s Search Engine Results Pages: These are the pages that appear on Google when you conduct a keyword search.
 These results are ranked 1 through to 10 and are positioned according to the most relevant results.
 This is where SEO comes in handy.
 The better quality SEO the better your SERP’s.
-If you can get your head around that last point then your well on you way to a better understanding of SEO.
+If you can get your head around that last point then you’re well on your way to a better understanding of SEO.

-Still confused?
+Still, confused?
 It’s best to speak to us in person at SEO Sydney Experts.
-If you ever want a terms explained or want to know how well your website is performing on Google, we can help.
+If you ever want terms explained or want to know how well your website is performing on Google, we can help.
 The digital marketing landscape is really confusing and if you don’t understand the basic fundamentals then you need to talk to a SEO professional.